GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     identifier, highlighted in the example below:
         <pre><code> Generic Flash Disk (<span class="primary">/dev/sda</span>)
     Kanguru Flash Trust (<span class="primary">/dev/sdb</span>)</code></pre>
-    6. Select the "SETUP 1 BOOT" USB and make note of the disk identifier (e.g.
+    6. Select the "SETUP 1 BOOT" USB drive and make note of the disk identifier (e.g.
     "/dev/sdb").
 This will be referred to as
     <span class="primary">USB-device-identifier</span> in the coming steps.
     7. Click "Make Startup Disk" and then click "Yes".